Pricing for Large Positions in Contingent Claims

 \section{Abstract}

-This paper provides approximations to utility indifference prices for a contingent claim in the large position size limit.
-Results are valid for general utility functions and semi-martingale models.
-It is shown that as the position size approaches infinity, all utility functions with the same rate of decay for large negative wealths yield the same price.
-Practically, this means an investor should price like an exponential investor.
-In a sizeable class of diffusion models, the large position limit is seen to arise naturally in conjuction with the limit of a complete model and hence approximations are most appropriate in this setting.
+Approximations to utility indifference prices are provided for a contingent claim in the large position size limit.
+Results are valid for general utility functions on the real line and semi-martingale models.
+It is shown that as the position size approaches infinity, the utility function's decay rate for large negative wealths is the primary driver of prices.
+For utilities with exponential decay, one may price like an exponential investor.
+For utilities with a power decay, one may price like a power investor after a suitable adjustment to the rate at which the position size becomes large.
+In a sizable class of diffusion models, limiting indifference prices are explicitly computed for an exponential investor.
+Furthermore, the large claim limit is seen to endogenously arise as the hedging error for the claim vanishes.